harvic3/nodetskeleton/README.md

 ### Errors Flow

 Is a tool for separating **controlled** from **uncontrolled errors** and allows you to launch application errors according to your business rules.
-This is important because the main idea when developing applications is to try as much as possible to predict the behavior of these, that's why controlled errors are useful and we need and strategy to allow us to identify them, for example:
+This is important because the main idea when developing applications is to try as much as possible to predict the behavior of these, that's why controlled errors are useful and we need a strategy to allow us to identify them, for example:

 ```ts
 /*